-The 747-400BCFs (Boeing converted freighters) were former passenger aircraft with strengthened floors and a cargo door cut into the rear fuselage, though they had a lower payload than purpose-built freighters and lacked the opening nose that enables outsized cargo to be loaded.
+The 747-400BCFs (Boeing converted freighters) were former passenger aircraft with strengthened floors and a cargo door cut into the rear fuselage.
+However, they had a lower payload than purpose-built freighters and lacked the opening nose that enables outsized cargo to be loaded.

-The BCF retirement flight was led by Captain John Graham, who has spent his entire career flying the 747 for Cathay Pacific and has a model plane from Boeing, signed by the original 747 designer Joe Sutter, recognising him as one of the longest serving 747 captains.
-He too retires in February, with a memorable entry for his flight logbook.
+The BCF retirement flight was led by Captain John Graham, who has spent his entire career flying the 747 for Cathay Pacific.
+He has a model plane from Boeing, signed by the original 747 designer Joe Sutter, recognising him as one of the longest serving 747 captains.
+Graham too retires in February, with a memorable entry for his flight logbook.